Home / All Documents / Post Office Driving Licence Renewal (Photocard DVLA Fee)

 Any age with medical licenceAs specified by DVLAMedical review required — Post Office route may not apply

 Drivers aged 70 and over often do not realise their renewal frequency changes.
+We have had customers who booked a 10-year renewal slot, only to discover at the counter that their next renewal is actually only 3 years away.
 If you are approaching 70, factor this into your planning — the three-year cycle begins with the renewal that takes you past your 70th birthday.

 Thousands Renew Their Licence Using This Exact Process